Noise Levels in Historic West-Side, Springfield, IL | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Central Historic West-Side sounds about 18% louder than Southern Historic West-Side to the human ear, a 2.4 dBA gap.
+To the human ear, noise in northeastern Historic West-Side sounds about 12% louder than in central Historic West-Side, a 1.6 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Washington Park do you need to be?